Why a reform of ePrivacy legislation?

 The Commission adopted the ePrivacy Regulation proposal in 2017.
 In the same year, the European Parliament adopted a report and gave the mandate to the rapporteur to begin interinstitutional negotiations.

-- new players: privacy rules will in the future also apply to new players providing electronic communications services such as WhatsApp, Facebook Messenger and Skype.
+- New players: privacy rules will in the future also apply to new players providing electronic communications services such as WhatsApp, Facebook Messenger and Skype.
 This will ensure that these popular services guarantee the same level of confidentiality of communications as traditional telecoms operators.

-- stronger rules: all people and businesses in the EU will enjoy the same level of protection of their electronic communications through this directly applicable regulation.
+- Stronger rules: all people and businesses in the EU will enjoy the same level of protection of their electronic communications through this directly applicable regulation.
 Businesses will also benefit from one single set of rules across the EU.

-- simpler rules on cookies: the cookie provision, which has resulted in an overload of consent requests for internet users, will be streamlined.
-The new rule will be more user-friendly as browser settings will provide for an easy way to accept or refuse tracking cookies and other identifiers.
+- Simpler rules on cookies: the cookie provision, which has resulted in an overload of consent requests for internet users, will be streamlined.
+The new rule will be more user-friendly as browser settings will provide an easy way to accept or refuse tracking cookies and other identifiers.
 The proposal also clarifies that no consent is needed for non-privacy intrusive cookies that improve internet experience, such as cookies to remember shopping-cart history or to count the number of website visitors.

 The review process